Titan (Baxter novel): Plot summary

 Meanwhile, the Chinese, to retaliate for biological attacks by the US, send an astronaut (incidentally the first Chinese to go into space) to cause a huge explosion next to an asteroid (2002OA) in a suicide attack, with the aim of deflecting it into Earth orbit and threatening the world with targeted precision strikes in the future.
 Unfortunately, their calculations are wrong as they didn't take into account the size of the asteroid which could cause a Cretaceous–Paleogene extinction event.
 The asteroid strikes Earth, critically damaging the planetary ecosystem.
 The Titan team members are presumably the last humans left alive.

 As the surviving astronauts slowly die of disease and in-fighting, they decide to try to ensure life will continue to survive: they take a flask of bacteria and drop it into a crater filled with liquid water, in the hope that some form of life will develop.

 The novel's final sequence depicts the final two crew members returned to life through some unspecified alien process on Titan where they died, several billion years in the future.
 The Sun has entered its red giant phase, warming the Saturnian system and aiding the evolution of life, in the form of strange, intelligent beetle-like creatures, on Titan.
-The astronauts watch as the creatures build a fleet of slow Interstellar probe to seed new planetary systems before the expanding Sun boils off the surface of the moon.
+The astronauts watch as the creatures build a fleet of slow interstellar probes to seed new planetary systems before the expanding Sun boils off the surface of the moon.